syh7/DnDwiki/src/main/resources/raw/darninia/session 28 - critiquing kengradt.md

 - Derek stole 3 rubies
 - Apparently small bad guys get sent here too

-+ Hippo Fredrik goes to the beach to "hide" in the sea
++ Hippo Frederik goes to the beach to "hide" in the sea
 + Shelby brings Rat in a Hat and Derek to the mountains and back

 > "Derek, if you ever steal again, Shelby will find you" - Faramar